-Explore the full directors' dealings record of Roman DBDR Tech Acquisition Corp., a listed issuer based in United States.
-Shares are listed on US US, under the oversight of SEC (Form 4).
+Follow the Roman DBDR Tech Acquisition Corp. stock price and the full insider trade history of the company, a publicly traded company based in United States.
+Shares are listed on US US, under the authority of SEC (Form 4).
 Operating in the Technology sector, Roman DBDR Tech Acquisition Corp. has published 2 reports.
-The latest transaction was reported on 10 May 2021 — Acquisition.
+The latest transaction was reported on 10 May 2021 (Acquisition).
 Among the most active insiders: Doll Dixon R Jr..
 Every trade is accessible without an account.

 2 of 2 declarations